njligames/TrellisTest/README.md

 Suppose that instead of being consumed by a support team member, the list of questions was going to be used to power a programmatic, online interview flow.
 Would there be anything you would change in your solution?
 ```

 I implemented sample code that shows how I would architect this.
 When running `PolicyParser::printRuleErrors`, you pass in a `RuleType` strategy.
-The strategy runs an overloaded function to either print out the invalid parameters for people or another strategy that fills up a POD class of the invalid parameters so that it can be used in another process.
+The strategy runs an overloaded function to either print out the invalid parameters for people.
+There is also another strategy, which can be used to fill up a POD class of the invalid parameters so that it can be used in another process.

 ### How to build
 ```